The Investment Treaty Arbitration Review: Covered Investment

 Contrary to traditional investments, such as acquisition of interests in immovable property or companies, tribunals draw a distinction for territorial nexus when it comes to investments of a financial nature.
 It is well established that, with regard to investments of a purely financial nature, the territorial determination should focus on where, or for the benefit of whom, the funds are ultimately used, and not the place where the funds were paid out or transferred.
 Therefore, the relevant question is whether the benefit is enjoyed in the host state.55

 Tribunals have not always sought to draw a clear distinction between the different types of non-conformity with local law.
-In the face of an investor's non-conformity, some tribunals have only penalised the investor for a breach of domestic regulation relating to the investment activity or admission of the investment.64 Other tribunals have interpreted non-conformity to condemn a wider illegality or iniquity in the investor's behaviour;65 some have even extended the analysis of non-conformity beyond domestic law to encompass breaches of general principles of international law and international public policy.66
+In the face of an investor's non-conformity, some tribunals have only penalised the investor for a breach of domestic regulation relating to the investment activity or admission of the investment.63 Other tribunals have interpreted non-conformity to condemn a wider illegality or iniquity in the investor's behaviour;64 some have even extended the analysis of non-conformity beyond domestic law to encompass breaches of general principles of international law and international public policy.65

 The definition of a covered investment remains one of the most controversial topics in investment law and it is impossible to identify one agreed definition; the wording of international treaties is inconsistent and the arbitral jurisprudence is, in places, contradictory.
 The preponderance of generic definitions of investment within treaties means that a substantial degree of subjectivity cannot be excluded in their application to the specific facts of each case.
 The conflicting ways in which arbitral tribunals have construed similar wording do not make the task any more straightforward.
 Critics of investor–state arbitration find encouragement from the perceived lack of consistency and coherence in arbitral awards.
 For example, the paucity of tribunal agreement on the precise scope and application of the Salini criteria to the definition of investment within the ICSID framework (let alone in general) is cited as one of the principal reasons for questioning the legitimacy of the system and its participants.

-1 Can Yeğinsu is a barrister at 4 New Square Chambers and Ceyda Knoebel is a solicitor advocate at Gibson, Dunn & Crutcher LLP.
+1 Can Yeğinsu is a barrister and arbitrator practising at 4 New Square Chambers.

 2 Malaysian Historical Salvors v.
 The Government of Malaysia, ICSID Case No. ARB/05/10, Award, 17 May 2007, para.
 55.